 Avianca LifeMiles Sweet Spots (Business and First Class)

-- The short story: Avianca LifeMiles increased redemption rates in 2022, but business class awards may still be a good deal since they are semi-hackable by finding the right partners and/or adding a long economy class leg.
+- The short story: Avianca LifeMiles has reasonable-ish business class rates to Asia and may still be a good deal since they are semi-hackable by finding the right partners and/or adding a long economy class leg.

-- Miles required: From 90K each way in business or 120K each way in first class, no fuel surcharges.
-Those prices are not very good, but note two things: first, there is sometimes variance by partner or city pair (See: The secret LifeMiles award chart); second, it is possible to pay less by combining a long-haul premium cabin flight with a long-haul economy class flight.
+- Miles required: From 85K each way in business or 120K each way in first class, no fuel surcharges.
+Those prices are not very good, but note two things: first, there is sometimes variance by partner or city pair (See: The secret LifeMiles award chart).
+Second, it is possible to pay less by combining a long-haul premium cabin flight with a long-haul economy class flight.
 See: Avianca LifeMiles’ awesome mixed-cabin award pricing: First class for less).

 - How to find awards: Search for available space at LifeMiles.com (you’ll need to create a free Avianca LifeMiles frequent flyer account).
 Note that you may need to toggle between "Smart Search", "Star Alliance", and a specific airline in the drop-down menu above city pair to find availability.